wonga151/alnk/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

-## Development server
+## Development on local machine

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The app contains a proxy setting in the `angular.json` so that any api call to `/` is routed to `http://localhost:3080`.

+Run `npm run dev` to run nodemon backend server on `http://localhost:3080`.

 ## Code scaffolding